tlikonen/cl-enchant/README.md

 `broker-init`. _Language_ is a language code and optional country code as a string (e.g., "en" or "en_GB").

-A `dict` object is "active" when it has been successfully created.
+A `dict` object is active when it has been successfully created.
 It allocates foreign (non-Lisp) resources and must be freed after use with function `broker-free-dict`.
-After being freed it becomes "inactive" and thus unusable.
+After being freed it becomes inactive and thus unusable.
 Generic function `activep` can be used to test if `dict` object is active or not.

 If no suitable dictionary could be found `dict-not-found` error condition is signaled.